Wyatt-James/HippOutLocalizationLib/CODE-STYLE.md

 - Don't use braces when they aren't necessary.
 They clutter things.
 For example, a one-line if and a one-line function should not use braces.
 For another example, a loop around such an if-statement should use braces, but the if-statement inside need not.
+- Don't spam comments in your code.
+You don't need a comment every line in most situations; instead focus on writing clear and concise code that doesn't need a play-by-play explanation.

 If you have more questions, ask in your pull request.